CSCfi/csc-user-guide/docs/apps/minimap2.md

 ## Available

--   Puhti: 2.17-r941, 2.21-r1071
+-   Puhti-rhel7: 2.17-r941, 2.21-r1071
 -   Chipster graphical user interface

 ## Usage

-In Puhti, minimap2 can be taken in use as part of the _biokit_ module collection:
+In Puhti-rhel7, minimap2 can be taken in use as part of the _biokit_ module collection:

 ```text
 module load biokit
 ```
 The biokit modules sets up a set of commonly used bioinformatics tools, including MInimap2.
-(Note however that there are bioinformatics tools in Puhti, that have a separate setup commands.).
+(Note however that there are bioinformatics tools in Puhti-rhel7, that have a separate setup commands.).
 Once biopkit is loaded, Minimap2 starts in with command:

 ```text